mloitzl/ndc25-WorkshopGraphQL/Rider/Step9.md

     .AddFiltering();
 ```

-If you now run your code, we can make use of special filter option is the GraphQL language.
+If you now run your code, you can make use of special filter option that is part of the GraphQL language.

 Add the following query to your request pane.